Drive ExpoCut with your AI agent.

 Stable URIs an agent can cite when explaining what's available inside ExpoCut.

-- expocut://catalog/effects100+ visual effects and filters with names, categories, and previews.
+- expocut://catalog/effects130+ visual effects and 120+ preset color filters with names, categories, and previews.

-- expocut://catalog/transitions30+ video transitions including cinematic, social, and glitch styles.
+- expocut://catalog/transitions40 video transitions including cinematic, social, and glitch styles.

-- expocut://catalog/lowerthirds78 animated lower thirds with editable text and brand color slots.
+- expocut://catalog/lowerthirds120+ animated lower thirds (incl.
+RTL sets) with editable text and brand color slots.

-- expocut://catalog/audio-effects32 audio effects across 24 transitions for music and voiceover.
+- expocut://catalog/audio-effects47 audio effects across 35 transitions for music and voiceover.

 - expocut://catalog/lottie13 animated overlays (Lottie) including hearts, sparkles, confetti.